opfesoft/sol-docs/db/world/quest_template.md

 Id of item available for reward choice.
 Number of Charges in rewarded item available.

-### RewardChoiceItemCount
+### RewardChoiceItemQuantity

 Will choose how many items will be added for reward.
-E.g "RewardChoiceItemId" is the reward item and "RewardChoiceItemCount" is the count of how many items will be added as a reward.
+E.g "RewardChoiceItemId" is the reward item and "RewardChoiceItemQuantity" is the count of how many items will be added as a reward.

-### RewardItemId
+### RewardItem

-[item Id](item_template#entry) given for reward (no choice).
+[item Id](item_template.md#entry) given for reward (no choice).

+### RewardAmount

+Amount of the rewarded item.

+### ItemDrop

+TODO

-### RewardItemCount
+### ItemDropQuantity

-`field-no-description|46`
+TODO

 ### RewardFactionId

-Faction Id (from [Faction.dbc](Faction)) for which the quest give reputation points.
+Faction Id (from [Faction.dbc](../../dbc/Faction.md)) for which the quest give reputation points.
 Number of gain or lost reputation points for Faction at quest completion.
 This is special reputation rewarding.
 Normal reputation reward to quest rewarding creature faction calculated and added automatically.

-### RewardFactionValueId
+### RewardFactionValue

-This field is used for reputation lookup in [QuestFactionReward.dbc](QuestFactionReward) if [RewardFactionValueId](#quest_template-RewardFactionValueId) is 0.
-Value X in this field indicates RepX column of [QuestFactionReward.dbc](QuestFactionReward).
+This field is used for reputation lookup in [QuestFactionReward.dbc](../../dbc/QuestFactionReward.md) if RewardFactionValue is 0.
+Value X in this field indicates RepX column of QuestFactionReward.dbc.
 If RewardRepValueId is positive, reputation from the first row of QuestFactionReward.dbc will be used, for negative values the second row is used.

-### RewardFactionValueIdOverride
+### RewardFactionOverride

-This field is used to give reputation values not present in QuestFactionReward.dbc or to override them if [RewardRepValueId](#quest_template-RewardRepValueId) is wrong for some reason.
+This field is used to give reputation values not present in QuestFactionReward.dbc or to override them if [RewardFactionValue](#rewardfactionvalue) is wrong for some reason.
 The value in this field is 100× the intended reputation reward (if you want to give 400 rep, put 40000 in RewardFactionValueIdOverride).

 ### POIContinent